17 min read

 In 2024 alone, malware lifted over 17 billion browser cookies (aggregated industry data).
 Many of those cookies were valid authentication sessions for corporate services.

 This is why "enable MFA" is necessary but not sufficient.
-MFA protects the authentication event.
-It does not protect the authenticated session from being stolen afterward.
-This is a significant loophole that should be addressed.
+App-based MFA protects the authentication event.
+It does not protect the authenticated session from being stolen afterward and it does not stop a credential-relay proxy from capturing the session token in transit.
+FIDO2 passkeys and phishing-resistant authentication methods work differently: they bind the credential cryptographically to the login origin, so a relay attack simply fails.

 The Stealer Log Economy